-If you have paid all outstanding charges and require a Certificate of Discharge, please email email@example.com with your NPPR Account Reference Code, the address of the property you require the certificate for and the contact address you wish the certificate to be posted to.
+If you have paid all outstanding charges and require a Certificate of Discharge, please email email@example.com, with your NPPR Account Reference Code, the address of the property you require the certificate for, and the contact address you wish the certificate to be posted to.
 Original hard copy certificates can only be issued once so please ensure the address is correct.
-If you want us to also email a soft copy when the certificate is processed, please advise.
-If you do not have access to email, please send a letter to Debt Collection Unit, Finance Department, South Dublin County Council, County Hall, Tallaght, Dublin 24 and include the above information.
+If you do not have access to email, please send your enquiry to; Debt Collection Unit, Finance Department, South Dublin County Council, County Hall, Tallaght, Dublin 24, D24 A3XC, and include the above information.

-If you were not liable for the NPPR charge and require a Letter of Exemption, please complete and return the below Statutory Declaration form.
-This form needs to be witnessed by a practicing solicitor, Peace Commissioner or Commissioner for Oaths.
+If you were not liable for the NPPR charge and require a Certificate of Exemption, please complete and return the below Statutory Declaration form.
+This form needs to be witnessed by a practicing Solicitor, Peace Commissioner or Commissioner for Oaths.

 Please be advised that we only issue Certificates of Exemption under Section 4 of the Local Government (Charges) Act 2009, as amended.
 These exemptions are listed on the NPPR website.

 Any queries relating to the NPPR Charge can be emailed to firstname.lastname@example.org or by phone to the Debt Collection Unit on 01 4149000.